 Please note: You can check other time zones here.

-Michael has over 30 years’ experience in planning, design, construction, and maintenance of wastewater collection systems.
+Michael has over 30 years of experience in planning, designing, constructing, and maintaining wastewater collection systems.

 He is a member of the Association of Professional Engineers and Geoscientists of Alberta, the Institution of Civil Engineers (Great Britain) and the Institution of Water and Environmental Management (Great Britain), and he previously served on the Western Canada Water Committee and the South Wales branch of the Institution of Water and Environmental Management Committee.